pocket-id/website/docs/client-examples/proxmox.md

 This is just an example of how to setup RBAC based on OIDC Groups.
 You may want to adjust the roles and permissions based on your specific needs.
 :::

-This part is optional, but if you want to restrict access to specific groups and allow spcific roles based on user groups, you can do so by following these steps:
+This part is optional, but if you want to restrict access to specific groups and allow specific roles based on user groups, you can do so by following these steps:

 ## Pocket ID Setup